 After adding your recommenders to your LSAC account, you can initiate the electronic submission process by clicking the E-mail button to the right of the recommenders’ names on the Letters of Recommendation and Evaluations page in your LSAC account.

 LSAC will then e-mail your recommenders directly with information concerning the process for submitting a letter electronically.
-Be sure to personally contact your recommenders first in order to determine their willingness to provide a letter.
+Be sure to personally contact your recommenders first in order to determine their willingness to provide a letter, and inform them that they will receive instructions from the system.

 U.S. Mail Process